SamotsvetyForecasting/optimal-scoring/2-amplified-oracle/amplified-oracle.md

 In [Alignment Problems With Current Forecasting Platforms](https://arxiv.org/abs/2106.11248), Sempere and Lawsen outline a variety of problems with current forecasting platforms, whose scoring rules are found to either not be proper—as in the case of Good Judgment Open or CSET-Foretell (now INFER)—or incentivize distorting one's true probabilities to maximize the chances of placing in the top few positions which earn a monetary reward—as in the case of Metaculus.
 In addition, in almost all cases, forecasting platforms—or, for that matter, prediction markets—disincentivize collaboration.

-Against that backdrop, [Reciprocal Scoring: A Method for Forecasting Unanswerable Questions](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3954498), Karger et al. describe a method to ellicit predictions in situations in which resolutions are outright not possible, or very far away.
+Against that backdrop, [Reciprocal Scoring: A Method for Forecasting Unanswerable Questions](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3954498), Karger et al. describe a method to elicit predictions in situations in which resolutions are outright not possible, or very far away.
 They provide some preliminary evidence of its effectiveness in the form of a small randomized trial.
 However, in the post-peer-review discussion phase in social media, Karger et al.'s method was met with an extremely lukewarm reception from the community of forecasting practitioners, which has grown to view methods which resemble Keynesian Beauty Constests with suspicion.

 In this working paper, we outline an alternative incentivization method, an "amplified oracle", which roughly looks as follows:

-- There is a trusted central authority which cares about its long-term reputation.
+- There is a trusted authority which cares about its long-term reputation.
 This central authority is trusted, but has limited capacity.
 - Forecasters are then rewarded according to a scheme where they forecast on all questions, the central authority predicts on only a few questions chosen randomly, and then forecasters are rewarded according to the proximity of their predictions to that central authority.

 Towards the middle of the paper, we also point out that the "central authority" doesn't have to be particularly privileged or more trusted than the rest; the core feature is rather that some forecasters predict other forecasters and the second group of forecasters predicts reality.